RainingComputers/ShnooTalk/tests/README.md

 # ShnooTalk Compiler Test Suit

-These are detailed end to end tests which can be used to test an implementation of ShnooTalk.
-The `tests_runner` python application can be use to run the tests.
+These are end to end tests which can be used to test an implementation of ShnooTalk.
+The `tests_runner` python application can be used to run the tests.
 The `tests_runner` application expects the output executable to be in `bin/debug/shtkc` or `bin/gcov/shtkc` (for coverage).
 See `COMPILER_EXEC_PATH` in `tests_runner/framework/config.py` for more info.